nodejs/node/doc/api/domain.md

 ## Domains and Promises

-As of Node REPLACEME, the handlers of Promises are run inside the domain in which the call to `.then` or `.catch` itself was made:
+As of Node REPLACED, the handlers of Promises are run inside the domain in which the call to `.then` or `.catch` itself was made:

 ```js